mdjac/Python_examproject/readme.md

 Then we are pre-processing the image, analyzing it for text, pre-processing the text, finding dishes based on the text and translating the text before finally building the output PDF.

-- :white_check_mark: Read the picture and convert it to text.
-- :white_check_mark: Translate the text to English or possibly a user preferred language.
-- :white_check_mark: Find online images of the dishes.
-- :white_check_mark: Create an illustration containing translated tex and related images.
-- :x: Analyze whether the dish is vegetarian or not.
-- :x: Create a python backend to execute the application and upload images instead of running it all locally with local stored images.

 ## 7. List of Challenges you have set up for your self (The things in your project you want to highlight)